Coronavirus Restrictions (MN): Gov. Walz Announces Restrictions On Social Gatherings, Restaurants, Gyms, and Youth Sports

-MINNEAPOLIS (WCCO) — Minnesota Gov. Tim Walz has announced new COVID restrictions that will impact social gatherings, restaurants, gyms, and sports.
+MINNEAPOLIS (WCCO/AP) — Minnesota Gov. Tim Walz has announced new COVID-19 restrictions that will impact social gatherings, restaurants, gyms and sports for four weeks.

 Walz has said repeatedly that the decisions are based on data.
 Research shows that COVID spreads rapidly in places where people gather for extended periods of time, especially when they do not wear masks.

-Schools will continue to operate under Walz’s Safe Learning Plan, which shifts students between in-person, distance, and hybrid learning depending on the local spread of the virus.
-Retail businesses, salons, and places of worship will also continue to stay open with the previous existing COVID restrictions.

-Ahead of the holidays, Walz also says that out-of-state travel is highly discouraged.
-In-coming visitors and Minnesotans that travel out-of-state are going to be asked to quarantine for 14 days.

-“I know the upcoming holidays make it incredibly difficult to stay home and stay apart, but this is how we keep the people we love safe and healthy,” said Lieutenant Governor Peggy Flanagan.
+“I know the upcoming holidays make it incredibly difficult to stay home and stay apart, but this is how we keep the people we love safe and healthy,” Lt.
+Gov. Peggy Flanagan said.
 “Take it from me, no celebration is worth an empty seat that will never be filled.”

-Further details on the restrictions are expected in the governor’s announcement at 6 p.m., which will be streaming on CBSN Minnesota.

 RELATED: Request A Free Mail-In COVID Test